Kinjal-Data/Kinjal-Data/README.md

 - 👋 Hi, I’m @Kinjal-Data
-- 👀 I’m interested in the Environement and Natural Resources management which includes water, agriculture, weather and anything under the sun!
+- 👀 I’m interested in the Environment and Natural Resources management which includes water, agriculture, weather and anything under the sun!
 - 🌱 I’m currently learning how to collaborate data science and the natural resources
 - 📫 Reach me at kinjal.work98@gmail.com!
 - 😄 Pronouns: he/him